 If you let it, the inner critic will drone on and on, like your favorite cheesy villain.
 There’s only one solution: Tell your critic to take a hike.
 You might want to repeat “I can do this,” post a positive note to yourself at your writing desk, or even get a friend to send words of encouragement to keep the hesitation at bay.
 Whatever it takes to shut up that insidious voice and get words on a page.

-4) Realize you can have a life and write.
+4. Realize you can have a life and write a book.

 You don’t have to take months away from parenthood, your spouse, and your work to write a book.
 John Grisham was an attorney when he started writing novels on legal pads.
 Arthur Conan Doyle was a doctor who saw patients in addition to writing stories.
 You, too, can have a life (and even enjoy it!) while you write.

 A little organization is all you need to carve out fifteen minutes or half an hour a few times a day to dedicate to writing a book.

 5. Write your book while living your life.